Development and application of a hybrid MHD-kinetic model in JOREK: Introduction

 \section{Introduction}

-In nuclear fusion reactors, energetic particles (EPs), with characteristic energies much larger than the typical energy of the bulk plasma, can arise due to fusion reactions or external heating systems.
-These energetic particles, through collisions, transfer their energy to the bulk plasma.
+In nuclear fusion reactors, energetic particles (EPs), with characteristic energies much larger than the thermal energy of the bulk plasma, can arise due to fusion reactions or external heating systems.
 Confining these energetic particles is crucial for sustaining a burning fusion reaction.
-These EPs can interact resonantly with magnetohydrodynamic (MHD) instabilities of the bulk plasma, leading to outwards transport and possibly deconfinement of EPs.
+These EPs can interact resonantly with magnetohydrodynamic (MHD) waves or instabilities of the bulk plasma, leading to outwards transport and possibly deconfinement of EPs.
 In present-day devices, EPs normally only provide a small fraction of the total pressure, while in future burning reactors, the EP pressure is high compared to the bulk plasma.
 Thus, for predicting the performance and optimizing the design of future fusion devices, understanding the interaction of EPs with the bulk plasma in a regime with high EP pressure (but not necessarily high EP density) is a key area of research.

 For simulating the interaction of EPs with a bulk plasma, a common technique is the hybrid MHD-kinetic model\cite{park1992three}, employed by for example MEGA\cite{todo1998linear}, (X)HMGC \cite{briguglio1995hybrid,wang2011extended}, XTOR-K\cite{leblondthesis}, M3D-K\cite{shen2014m3d}, M3D-C1-K\cite{liu2022hybrid}.
 Here, the bulk plasma is treated using an MHD model, while the EPs are treated kinetically.
 This approach saves computational time compared to a fully kinetic treatment such as implemented in ORB5\cite{lanti2020orb5}, but can still reproduce the relevant physics\cite{vlad2021linear}.